CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 ## Issues Pages

 We now have a brief [Issues](/issues-overview) page.
-This page links to background articles for some of the issues that have come up during the election campaign.
-The purpose of this page is to help voters get a broad overview of the issue, and to dig deeper if they so choose.
+The purpose of this page is to help voters get a broad overview of a few widely-discussed issues in the campaign, so voters can dig deeper if they choose.

 On this page we attempt to link only to official pages (such as those published on municipal websites) and to established news sites.